KevinKra/Notes/certifications/aws/developer/resource.md

 - In **Lambda non-proxy (or custom) integration**, you can specify how the incoming request data is mapped to the integration request and how the resulting integration response data is mapped to the method response.

+### Lambda VPC configurations

+- AWS Lambda uses the VPC information you provide **to set up ENIs** that allow your Lambda function to access VPC resources.
+Each **ENI is assigned a private IP address from the IP address range within the subnets you specify** but is not assigned any public IP addresses.
+- If your Lambda function requires Internet access (for example, to access AWS services that don't have VPC endpoints ), **you can configure a NAT instance inside your VPC or you can use the Amazon VPC NAT gateway.**
+- You cannot use an Internet gateway attached to your VPC to communicate with your Lambda, since that requires the ENI to have public IP addresses.
+- You should also ensure that the associated security group of the Lambda function allows outbound connections.

+### Sync & Async lambda functions

+- AWS Lambda supports synchronous and asynchronous invocation of a Lambda function. **You can control the invocation type only when you invoke a Lambda function (referred to as on-demand invocation).** The following examples illustrate on-demand invocations:

+  - Your custom application invokes a Lambda function.
+  - You manually invoke a Lambda function (for example, using the AWS CLI) for testing purposes.

+- When you use AWS services as a trigger, **the invocation type is predetermined for each service.** **You have no control over the invocation type that these event sources use** when they invoke your Lambda function.

+- In the `Invoke` API, you have 3 options to choose from for the `InvocationType`:
+  - `RequestResponse` (default) - Invoke the function synchronously.
+Keep the connection open until the function returns a response or times out.
+The API response includes the function response and additional data.
+  - `Event` - Invoke the function asynchronously.
+Send events that fail multiple times to the function's dead-letter queue (if it's configured).
+The API response only includes a status code.
+  - `DryRun` - Validate parameter values and verify that the user or role has permission to invoke the function.

 ### Deployment Package

 - If your deployment package is larger than **50 MB**, we recommend uploading your function code and dependencies to an Amazon S3 bucket.